Abdulazizcoderdim/Abdulazizcoderdim/README.md

 ## Hello, I'm Abdulaziz.

 ### 🧑🏻‍💻 About Me :
-- React & React Native developer.
+- Frontend developer.
-- Work experience 2+ year
+- Work experience 2 year
 - Ready to apply my skills in programming, as well as websites and mobile development.
 - In programming, I like logic, constant development and the opportunity to work on projects in different areas.